 - Clauses to reduce clutter on lots, such as prohibiting owners from storing a vehicle that doesn’t run within view of others, or parking a recreational vehicle on the property.

 - Some restrictions limit the paint colours that can be used on a home’s exterior.
 Some might require that all homes have a certain type of sliding.

 Purchaser Agreement: If there is more than one purchaser purchasing or selling land, you may wish to draw up an agreement as to who gets what settlement, as further down the line this can cause problems.

 Solicitors: You and your purchasers will require solicitors to carry out the conveyance of the land.
 (Check your solicitor is conversant with land transactions.)
-This can, depending upon circumstances, take some time for all the agreements to be resolved such as price, deductions, date for exchange of contracts and legal completion, vacant possession, etc.
+This can, depending upon circumstances, take some time for all the agreements to be resolved such as price, deductions, a date for the exchange of contracts and legal completion, vacant possession, etc.

-Third Parties: If your land is subject to Section 106 Agreement (see below), you may be involved with Solicitors from the Planning Authority.
+Third Parties: If your land is subject to the Section 106 Agreement (see below), you may be involved with Solicitors from the Planning Authority.

 Section 106 Agreement:

 Section 106 of the Town and Country Planning Act 1990 allows a local planning authority (LPA) to enter into a legally-binding agreement or planning obligation, with a land developer over a related issue.
 The obligation is sometimes termed a ‘Section 106 Agreement’.

 Such agreements can cover almost any relevant issue and include sums of money.
 Examples of Section 106 agreements include: